smy1/swlab/README.md

 - In short, the storage path of the short videos should be something in the line of ___"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"___.
 By passing these subfolders into the function, all the videos in them will be processed automatically.
 The concatenated videos will be named after their respective second-level subfolder.

 >[!TIP]
 >If a subfolder or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
 This means that we can list all the possible subfolders even if the combination of first and second level subfolders exist only for some but not other videos - it would not crash the function.

+> [!IMPORTANT]
+> This function adds a starting time (--M--S) to the name of the output video.
+This time information is extracted from the names of the short, truncated videos, produced from the recordings of Xiaomi security cameras (v Cxx).
+If the videos that you concatenate do not have such information, this function will either crash or produce a weird looking video file name.
+>
 ---

 ### 2. Overlay videos